Quick Facts | Answer |

 How Often Can Rent Be Increased in Maryland?

 Landlords in Maryland can increase the rent as often as they wish, as long as sufficient notice is provided each time.
-However, local governments can establish their own limitations on rent increases, like in Takoma Park and Montgomery County.
+However, local governments can establish limitations on rent increases.

 Sources